PG Cert

 Course Overview

-This course is designed to provide a competency-based approach to the development of the critical care practitioners of the future.
+This interprofessional course is designed to provide a competency-based approach to the development of the critical care practitioners of the future across a range of professional backgrounds.
 By recognising existing knowledge, skills, and abilities whilst promoting enquiry and critical analysis of evidence, we aim to create graduates who can critically analyse data, utilise problem-solving skills in care settings, and confidently articulate opinions.

 The course offers the opportunity to apply theory to practice, improving the quality of the care delivered at the bedside.
-On completion of this programme students are expected to be able to gather relevant data from a variety of sources, critically analyse data and draw conclusions in relation to the findings, use problem solving-skills in the daily management of a wide range of critically ill patients, articulate opinions in order to formulate arguments effectively, synthesise and interpret assessment information to reach conclusions that are based on clinical judgement, and work in collaboration with the multi-professional team in order to provide a plan of care for patients.
+On completion of this programme students are expected to be able to gather relevant data from a variety of sources, critically analyse data, and draw conclusions in relation to the findings.
+Students can use problem solving-skills and articulate opinions in order to formulate arguments effectively, synthesising and interpreting assessment information to reach conclusions that are based on clinical judgement in collaboration with the multi-professional team.
 Students are also expected to be able to appraise and advance their practice through critical reflection on professional encounters.

 How You Study

 You can also benefit from workshops which will focus on the development of the practical and collaborative interprofessional skills required for interprofessional team working and the integration of care services.
-You will be expected to work collaboratively with professional colleagues in your service area to ensure that you have the skills and competencies to assess, diagnose, and treat individuals requiring critical care within your professional service area.
+You will be expected to work collaboratively with professional colleagues in your service area (e.g. the adult critical care department) to ensure that you have the skills and competencies to assess, diagnose, and treat individuals requiring critical care.

 You will also be encouraged to further your own studies and contextualise learning through independent study.